ActiveCampaign/postmark-gem/README.md

 ## Accessing Postmark Message-ID

 You might want to save identifiers of messages you send.
-Postmark provides you with unique Message-ID, which you can
+Postmark provides you with a unique Message-ID, which you can
 [use to retrieve bounces](http://blog.postmarkapp.com/post/24970994681/using-messageid-to-retrieve-bounces) later.
-This example shows you how to access Message-ID of a sent email message.
+This example shows you how to access the Message-ID of a sent email message.

 ``` ruby
 message = Mail.new